ray-project/ray/doc/source/rllib/rllib-learner.rst

             # This is an additional non-gradient based update.
             learner_group.additional_update(**ADDITIONAL_UPDATE_KWARGS)

-        When updating a `Learner` you can only perform blocking updates on batches of data.
+        When updating a :py:class:`~ray.rllib.core.learner.learner.Learner` you can only perform blocking updates on batches of data.
-        You can perform non-gradient based updates using `additional_update`.
+        You can perform non-gradient based updates using :py:meth:`~ray.rllib.core.learner.learner.Learner.additional_update`.

 Getting and setting state